lightning/bolts/08-transport.md

 The handshake proceeds in three acts, taking 1.5 round trips.
 Each handshake is a _fixed_ sized payload without any header or additional meta-data attached.
-The exact size of each Act is as follows:
+The exact size of each act is as follows:

    * **Act One**: 50 bytes
    * **Act Two**: 50 bytes